 “This presentation forced me to write the lessons I learned down,” said Luciana.
 “I even had a few practice rounds with friends to see if they got it and my jokes were good.”

 She told us the audience’s reaction to her story was amazing, and that the experience of exposing her vulnerability was therapeutic and helped her get excited about the future.
-She’s now ready for her next entrepreneurial project.
+She overcame failure, and feels ready for her next entrepreneurial project.

 “I’m going to start something soon for sure.
 And I’m probably going to f*ck it up, and I’m aware of that,” she says, beaming from ear to ear.

-Nicolas Haddad is a Canadian journalist and producer who came to IE to get his Master in Visual and Digital Media at the School of Human Sciences and Technology.
+Nicolas Haddad is a Canadian journalist and producer who came to IE to get his Master in Visual & Digital Media at the School of Human Sciences and Technology.
 He cares about giving a voice to voiceless communities, promoting sustainable development, and putting people first.
-In his spare time he enjoys cycling, live music and Madrid’s many terraces, and he previously served as Editor in Chief of Rewire Mag.
+In his spare time he enjoys cycling, live music, and Madrid’s many terraces, and he previously served as Editor in Chief of Rewire Mag.